-It’s 2022 and the stock market is continuing its eye-popping ups and downs.
+It’s almost 2023 and the stock market is continuing its eye-popping ups and downs.

 It seems that everyone’s obsessed with the ever-growing net worth of Jeff Bezos, Elon Musk, and Bill Gates these days.
 If you were bored and googled ‘Jeff Bezos Net Worth’ over the last year, you may have come across a staggering number like $200 Billion dollars!